Indigo5684/Notes/docs/math/abstract-algebra/16-rings.md

 ## Section 16.1 - Rings

 **Definition**.
-A nonempty set $S$ is a *ring* if, with two binary operations called addition and multipllication, the following are satisfied:
+A nonempty set $S$ is a *ring* if, with two binary operations called addition and multiplication, the following are satisfied:

 1. Addition is commutative. $a + b = b + a$ for $a, b \in R$
 2. Addition is associative. $(a + b) + c = a + (b + c)$ for $a, b, c \in R$